Asish-Nayak/Factor-Analysis/README.md

 Conclusion

-The remanufacturing business in India is probably governed by the five underlying factors
+The dataset has probably governed by the five underlying factors